3 Ways to Use Your Mass Notification System Beyond an Emergency

 Mass notification systems, however, also play an important role in less dire scenarios.
 These services add value during any unplanned disruption, even when lives are not at stake.
 Let’s look at three examples.

-- IT outages.
 It’s an unfortunate fact of business and technology that at some point, some system will go down.
 Whether it’s a single application or your entire network, you need to be able to quickly inform employees of the situation, provide them with next steps, get the right resources to address the problem, and ensure business continuity from both customer and employee perspectives.

 Emergency notification systems enable these actions in a variety of ways.
 You can easily send a message to all employees letting them know about the problem and providing an estimated fix time.
 Customized escalation routes allow you to forgo any communication channels not currently working and guarantee that everyone receives the notification.
 If your servers are down, for instance, you can skip email and start by texting your team members, then call them if you don’t receive a response.